 Dow hits record but Facebook weighs on Nasdaq

+U.S. stock futures pointed to a lower open on Tuesday after anti-euro comments from an Italian lawmaker reignited investor worries over a euro zone breakup and relief from a reworked NAFTA deal faded.

-NEW YORK: The Dow hit a record closing high on Tuesday (Oct 2), but a drop in Facebook shares weighed on both the S&P 500 and Nasdaq.
+NEW YORK: The Dow and S&P advanced on Tuesday, with the blue-chip index hitting a record, while another drop in Facebook shares weighed on the Nasdaq.

-Facebook, Netflix and Amazon, part of the so-called FANG group of stocks, kept the Nasdaq in check.
+Dividend-paying sectors such as utilities , up 1.4 percent and consumer staples , up 0.6 percent were the best performing of the major S&P sectors.
+Facebook , Netflix and Amazon , part of the so-called FANG group of stocks, kept the Nasdaq in check.

 The Dow was boosted by names such as Boeing and Caterpillar investors remained upbeat in those trade-sensitive names in the wake of the trade agreement negotiated between the United States, Canada and Mexico.